FriskyDev/jmp/README.md

 # Jump Lists in Linux / OSX

 Do you constantly need to jump between different locations with very different paths.
-Yes, cd and pushd / popd can help you get around sometimes.
+Yes, cd, cd -, and pushd/popd can help you get around sometimes.
 But I find that I am constantly jumping back and forth between different locations.

 This is where jmp lists can help.
 A jmp list is simply a list of locations that you frequent often.
 Creating and updating them is simple and fast.